Coulomb interaction, phonons, and superconductivity in twisted bilayer graphene: The model

 The diagrams which describe the screened interaction are shown in Fig. [\ref{fig:e-h}], top.
-A plot of the imaginary part of the screening function, Eq. \pref{screened}, is shown in Fig. [\ref{fig:e-h}], bottom.
+A plot of the imaginary part of the screening function, \pref{inv_epsilon}, is shown in Fig. [\ref{fig:e-h}], bottom.
+This figure measures the density of charge density excitations, weighted by their coupling to the electron quasiparticles.
+The lower horizontal bright bands show the electron-hole continuum, the bands directly above them are the plasmons\cite{LL19}, and the faint blue lines give the renormalized plasmons, broadened by their interaction with the electron-hole continuum.

 The analysis includes Umklapp processes which enter both in the electron-electron and in the electron-phonon interaction.
 The calculation in Fig. [\ref{fig:e-h}] describes as well the plasmons of the system\cite{LL19}.
-Further results concerning the plasmon spectrum are reported in the App. \ref{APP_plasmon_spectrum} .
+Further results concerning the plasmon spectrum are reported in the App. \ref{APP_plasmon_spectrum}.

-\subsection{Superconducting pairing via the screened Coulomb interaction.}
+\subsection{Superconducting pairing via the screened Coulomb interaction}

-We consider pairing mediated by the screened interaction defined in Eq. \pref{screened}.
-This scheme is a variation of the method described in\cite{KL_prl65}.The polarization diagrams are iterated to infinity, using the RPA, while other, exchange like, diagrams are not considered.
+We consider pairing mediated by the screened interaction defined in \pref{screened}.
+This scheme is a variation of the method described in\cite{KL_prl65}.
+The polarization diagrams are iterated to infinity, using the RPA, while other, exchange like, diagrams are not considered.
 The use of the RPA is justified as the spin and valley degeneracy enhances the contribution of diagrams with closed electron-hole bubbles over exchange like diagrams.